ufs-community/ufs-weather-model/doc/UsersGuide/source/Introduction.rst

 - Ability to run with or without SKEBS, SPPT, and SHUM.

-- Ability to initialize from GFS files in Gridded Binary v2 (GRIB2) format for past dates, starting January 1, 2018, when the preprocessing utility chgres is employed.
+- Ability to initialize from GFS files in Gridded Binary v2 (GRIB2) or NEMS Input/Output (NEMSIO) format for past dates, starting January 1, 2018, when the preprocessing utility chgres_cube is employed.
 Dates before that may work, but are not guaranteed.

 - Output files in Network Common Data Form (NetCDF) format.